audiolabs/SITool/README.md

 Dummy result data is provided to help you explore the analysis pipeline.

 ## Citation

 If you use SITool in academic work, please cite:

 ```bash
 ```

+## References
+- ANSI-ASA S3.
+2, “Method for Measuring the Intelligibility of Speech Over Communication Systems”, American National Standards Institute New York, 2009.

 ## License